How to grow coriander

 Start harvesting the leaves when they are bright green and young and the plants are 10-15cm tall.

 You can treat plants as a cut-and-come-again crop.
-Otherwise, let them to run to seed and allow the seeds to develop on the plant.
+Otherwise, let them run to seed and allow the seeds to develop on the plant.
 Harvest them before they are shed.

 Slugs and snails will feed on young coriander seedlings.
 They can be identified by the slime trails that they leave, as well as the damage they do.